C# is an Object-oriented programming language. C# comes with simplicity, expressiveness and great performance to meet the programmer productivity.

 Stack and Heap

-Stack and Heap are the important parts of the memory where variables
+Stack and Heap are the important parts of the memory where variables reside in.

 Stack: